Through our public engagement activities, our researchers have the opportunity to:

 - develop high-quality research with real-world applications

 - create public spaces for discussion about the future of sustainable chemical technologies.

 Developing the self-confidence and skills for engaging with diverse public groups has been core to the CSCT.
 Using an external agency, Science Made Simple, and a large external network of collaborators both the theory and practice of engagement is embedded in the training undertaken by all PhD students within the Centre.

 This approach has resulted in a growing cohort of PhD students (over 100 so far) with experience and insight into engagement.

 Peer-to-peer support within this cohort has stimulated successful pieces of work including a long-standing collaboration with graphic design students from Bath Spa University and orchestration of a ‘Stand-up Science’ series in Bath.
-The CSCT has an almost unbroken record of winning the Vice-Chancellor’s Postgraduate Prize for Public Engagement with Research – Lisa Sargeant (winner) in 2014, Jon Chouler (winner) in 2015, Jemma Rowlandson (winner) in 2016, Emma Sackville (runner up) in 2017 and Bethan Charles (winner) in 2018.
+The CSCT has won the Vice-Chancellor’s Postgraduate Prize for Public Engagement with Research or been a runner up for five consecutive years, and has been equally successful at winning or being selected for the finals of the 3-Minute-Thesis competition.

 Our students involve young people, families and interested publics through public debates, science cafes, hands-on festival exhibits and media work.